UoA-CARES/pylon_camera/README.md

 The left camera has a pin setup that can be toggled via software to trigger the capture on each camera.\
 The left camera toggles the trigger pin to trigger both cameras.

-The trigger output on the left camera is wired into the trigger input on the left and right camera.\
+The trigger output on the left camera is wired into the trigger input on the left and right cameras.\
-Trigger input is Pin 1 -> Line 3 on the left and right camera.\
+Trigger input is Pin 1 on the left and right camera.\
-Triggering pin is Pin 3 -> Line 4 on the left camera.
+Trigger output is Pin 3 on the left camera.

 ![Alt text](docs/sync-mode-2.png?raw=true "Pin-out")